15 Top Things To Do In Seattle In July 2025

 211 West Highland Drive, Seattle, WA 98119

-Today, visitors can see, explore, and photograph the remnants of the plant.
+Today, visitors can see, explore and photograph the remnants of the plant.
 There are also pathways for walking/jogging and reservable picnic areas perfect for family gatherings.
+At night, you can get a great photo of the city skyline, facing South Lake Union, with all the buildings lit up.
+It's an unforgettable experience.

 The exact address is: